 At the end of the year, a decision will be made regarding renewal or non-renewal of the magnet transfer for the next academic year.
 Students who fail (below 70) three or more classes will not receive a magnet transfer for the following school year.

-Carnegie Vanguard Distinction Program (beginning with class of 2022)
+Carnegie Vanguard Distinction Program

-Students who meet the criteria for the Carnegie Vanguard Distinction Program receive the Vanguard medallion prior to graduation.
+Students who meet the criteria for the Carnegie Vanguard Distinction Program receive the Vanguard medallion prior to graduation if the following requirements are met: